 Other Disease and Health Risks

 High risk of violent crime (armed robbery, home invasion, sexual assault, and murder) exists throughout the country.
-Trinidad Island: especially in Port of Spain (Queens Park Savannah; eastern neighborhoods of Laventille, Morvant, and Barataria; and in and around cruise ship docks and Fort George); Maracas and Las Cuevas beaches; and La Brea Pitch Lake.
-Tobago Island: especially in Bacolet area of Scarborough, Englishman's Bay, and King Peter's Bay.
+Trinidad Island: especially in Port of Spain (Queens Park Savannah; eastern neighborhoods of Laventille, Morvant, and Barataria; scenic rest stops after dark; and in and around cruise ship docks and Fort George); on Maracas and Las Cuevas beaches; in La Brea Pitch Lake.
+Tobago Island: especially in Bacolet area of Scarborough; in Mount Irvine/Buccoo Bay; at waterfalls; on isolated beaches.

 Kidnappings by criminal groups may occur throughout the country, including Port of Spain.